herrkaefer/anocus/content/posts/2025-11-17-realtime-monitoring-of-comed-hourly-price.md

 Or, we can use shortcuts (on iPhone).
 Shortcut can fetch the price and show a notification.
 You can also let Siri trigger it.
 Cool.

-If you want to see a widget showing the prices for you, go with the [Scriptable app](https://apps.apple.com/us/app/scriptable/id1405459188).
+If you want to see a widget showing the prices for you, go with the wonderful [Scriptable app](https://apps.apple.com/us/app/scriptable/id1405459188).
 This app lets your run custom javascript scripts and show a widget.

 ![](/assets/images/comed-scriptable.jpg)